OswaldHurlem/OHUnityVector/README.md

 The vector types, and most functions, are implemented in both C++ and C#, with identical memory layouts.
 Unity's VectorN types are also implemented in C++.
 This makes writing and utilizing native code easier and more fun, as I can personally attest.
 Crucially, neither language's implementation is a wrapper around the other, which would prevent inlining and create slow code.

 ## Features
+* Vectors that use byte, int, and double as components.
 * It's generated code, but very easy to read for the most part.
 * Implements most built-in Unity functions with an (IMO) better naming scheme, plus many more.
 * No implicit casts (except for with Unity's VectorN types, which can't be helped).